 We care about your child and all of the children in our care.
 If your child becomes ill while at the center, your child will be isolated in the classroom, while being supervised and away from the other children.
 You (parent/guardian) will be notified to pick up your child as soon as possible.
-If your child is ill with COVID-19 symptoms, you will be asked to contact your child's PCP for further guidance.
+If your child is ill you may be asked to contact your child's PCP for further guidance.